PREMATURE PLACENTA SEPARATION7 February 2022

-Abruptio placentae also known as placenta abruption is a significant cause of third-trimester vaginal bleeding, it is associated with poor health status of the mother and the unborn baby.
+Premature placenta separation or bruptio placentae also known as placenta abruption is a significant cause of third-trimester vaginal bleeding.
+It is associated with poor health status of the mother and the unborn baby.
 It is defined as the premature partial or complete separation of a normally implanted placenta from the uterus after the period of viability (this varies between regions but is 28weeks in Nigeria and some African countries and is 24weeks in Europe) but before the delivery of the baby.
 The overall incidence of abruption placentae is about 1 in 100 pregnancies

 The exact cause of placenta abruption is unknown.
 It could probable be from abnormalities of the uterine blood vessels.
 However, a number of risk factors are associated with its occurrence.
 Risk factors for premature placenta separation include;